puneetbhatia77/argocd-K8s-deployment/GCP-Google Cloud/Observability/GKE-MonitoringWithPrometheusGrafana.md

 ```

 10. Edit the service configurations for Prometheus and Grafana in the "monitoring" namespace to change the service type from ClusterIP to LoadBalancer for external access.
+    We will not change the service type from ClusterIP to LoadBalancer for "prometheus-kube-prometheus-prometheus" service, WHY??
+Because we'll access Prometheus using port-forwarding but we'll
+    certainly change the service type from ClusterIP to LoadBalancer "prometheus-grafana" service, to show you, how you can access the services via the LoadBalancer service-type feature.

 ## Additional Steps